September 8th - 20th, 2019

-2019 South Africa Ultimate Cat Experience: Photograph and learn alongside one of the world’s leading wildlife photographers!
-Join Daniel J. and Tanya Cox in the most pristine, private game reserves in Africa!
-Our 2015 South Africa trips were a huge success—so many leopards and lion pride sightings that we lost count!
-The two lodges we’ll be staying at are some of the best in the world for the big cats—you will be spoiled!
-This tour is spectacular, the trip of a lifetime.
+2019 South Africa Ultimate Cat Experience: Photograph and learn alongside one of the world’s leading wildlife photographers.
+Join Daniel J. and Tanya Cox on their 5th tour to South Africa.
+Here you will find the most pristine, private game reserves in all of Africa.
+Each and every visit is unforgettable—so many leopards and lion pride sightings that we’ve lost count!
+The two lodges where we’ll stay are among the best in the world for the big cats—you will be spoiled!
+Private reserves offer the optimum viewing experience.
+This tour is spectacular—the trip of a lifetime!

 Meet Daniel and Tanya Cox